 To illustrate this, our AWPower engineers provided results from our solar PV design system for a typical 3.6kWp solar PV installation site in Durbanville (Cape Town) where the reduction in generation of electricity is calculated to be as much as 65% from January (688.9kWh per month) to June 2022 (312.9kWh per month).

-Due to lower solar generation of electricity during winter months, it is advisable to oversize your solar solution to ensure adequate performance during these months.
+Due to lower solar generation of electricity during winter months, it is advisable to oversize your solar solution to ensure adequate solar panel output in winter performance during these months.